ooni/ooni.org/content/post/2022-doh-dot-paper-dnsprivacy21/index.md

 DoT is similar to DoH in that a service endpoint could contain an IP address or a domain name.
-However, unlike DoH, you generally identify DoT service endpoints by their IP name and port (e.g., `8.8.4.4:853`) or by their domain name and port (e.g., `dns.google:853`).
+However, unlike DoH, you generally identify DoT service endpoints by their IP address and port (e.g., `8.8.4.4:853`) or by their domain name and port (e.g., `dns.google:853`).

 In short, regardless of whether we want to measure DoT or DoH, there